Zera7z/ZerasTools/README.md

 Click Convert to generate the ICO file.

-The output file is saved in the same folder as the original with the name format:
+The output file is saved in the same folder as the original with the name format: `original filename {Converted by Zera}.ico`

 csharp

-Contributing
+## Contributing
 Contributions are welcome.
 Feel free to submit issues or pull requests.
 Please follow the standard C# and XAML coding conventions to maintain readability and consistency.